My child has mental health problems. Where can I go for help?

 Supported accommodation for young people

-The Youth Act also applies to adolescents up to the age of 18 who live in supported accommodation.
-As of 1 January 2015 the local authorities are responsible for providing supported accommodation.
+The Jeugdwet (Youth Act) applies to adolescents up to the age of 18 who live in supported accommodation.
+The local authorities are responsible for providing supported accommodation.
 You should apply to them if you are looking for supported accommodation for your child.